 The fluid-filled semicircular canals are tubular loops set at oblique angles.
 They are arranged in three spatial planes.
 The base of each canal has a swelling that contains a cluster of hair cells.
 The hairs project into a gelatinous cap called the cupula and monitor angular acceleration and deceleration from rotation.
 They would be stimulated by driving your car around a corner, turning your head, or falling forward.
 One canal lies horizontally, while the other two lie at about 45 degree angles to the horizontal axis, as illustrated in Figure 36.15.
 When the brain processes input from all three canals together, it can detect angular acceleration or deceleration in three dimensions.
 When the head turns, the fluid in the canals shifts, thereby bending stereocilia and sending signals to the brain.
 Upon cessation accelerating or decelerating-or just moving-the movement of the fluid within the canals slows or stops.
 For example, imagine holding a glass of water.
-When moving forward onto the fingers.
+When moving forward, water may splash backwards onto the hand, and when motion has stopped, water may splash forward onto the fingers.
 While in motion, the water settles in the glass and does not splash.
 Note that the canals are not sensitive to velocity itself, but to changes in velocity, so moving forward at 60mph with your eyes closed would not give the sensation of movement, but suddenly accelerating or braking would stimulate the receptors.